find your perfect postgrad program

 Most Masters in Chemistry programs consist of six taught modules and a substantial thesis, which is based on personal research.
 The research project can focus on any topic from a wide range and is chosen by the student after consulting with their tutor.

-The taught modules may include; organic chemistry, nuclear magnetic resonance, polymers, spectroscopy and x-ray diffraction.
+The taught modules may include; organic chemistry, nuclear magnetic resonance, polymers, spectroscopy, elements of environmental science and x-ray diffraction.
 These will be offered in the form of lectures, seminars, workshops and lab sessions for extra support.
 Most courses also offer a module designed to enhance a student’s research skills; this will specifically address the methods used in scientific report writing, presenting facts and database comprehension.

 Trying to pick the ideal university is not easy; you’ll need to consider the location, the standard of teaching and whether the course is appropriate for your chosen career.
 Universities in mainland Europe can vary widely in terms of the way students are assessed, teaching methods used and the length of the course.
 There is no typical masters degree, so seek out one which suits your learning preferences, your future employment goals and specialism.
 Many universities in the UK and beyond have world-renowned chemistry departments, getting it right means you’ll have an extremely productive and enjoyable year.